 7. Communicate what benefits you offer, widely and often

-As you ask for input or uncover changes for 2021 coverage, make sure to constantly communicate with employees.
-The elections they make at the end of this year will impact them throughout 2021.
+As you ask for input or uncover changes for 2022 coverage, make sure to set up an open enrollment checklist for employees.
+The elections they make at the end of this year will impact them throughout 2022.
 Provide as much information as possible — as often as possible — to help them make the right elections for themselves and their families.

 But remember not to overwhelm!